cqbent/hssw/wp-content/plugins/event-tickets/readme.txt

 Check out our extensive [knowledgebase](https://evnt.is/18wm) for articles on using, tweaking, and troubleshooting our plugins.

 == Changelog ==

+= [5.1.1] 2021-03-04 =

+* Fix - Compatibility with WordPress 5.7 and jQuery 3.5.X [ET-992]
+* Fix - Attendees will no longer have a new user created (if they did not already exist), which was introduced in Event Tickets 5.1.0.
+To turn this on, you can simply add the filter `add_filter( 'tribe_tickets_attendee_create_user_from_email', '__return_true' );`
+* Fix - Prevent the Attendee Registration page from having the title coming from draft pages.
+[ETP-360]
+* Fix - Highlight the "Ticketed" and "Unticketed" filters in the WordPress when they're applied.
+[ET-1022]
+* Fix - Prevent duplicate tickets from showing in post loops.
+[ETP-639]
+* Fix - Ensure ticket object caches return normally in all circumstances, preventing potential "Sold Out" messaging from happening in certain hosting environments.
+[ET-1023]
+* Fix - Set the default `iac` argument value in the single ticket REST API endpoint to add tickets since it is an optional argument to be sent.
+* Tweak - Added new `Ticket Holder Name` and `Ticket Holder Email Address` columns to the Attendees Report export CSV file and update the previous `Customer` columns to label as `Purchaser`.
+[ETP-652]
+* Tweak - Tweaked SQL queries for MySQL 8+ compatibility.
+[ET-1021]
+* Language - 2 new strings added, 38 updated, 2 fuzzied, and 0 obsoleted

 = [5.1.0] 2021-02-16 =